-- I strongly recommend attending the classes. - Ask questions and participate in the discussions in class. - It is advisable to set regular weekly times to review your textbook and lecture notes and study the material. - · Connect with others. - Office hours are for you!
+- I strongly recommend attending the classes. - Ask questions and participate in the discussions in class. - It is advisable to set regular weekly times to review your textbook and lecture notes and study the material.

+- Connect with others and actively engage with your group members. - Office hours are for you!
 If you have any questions or concerns, these hours are the best way to reach me. - Emails will be monitored regularly; students will receive a response in 12-72 hours.